aryannj27/quiver-research-engine/README.md

 # Quiver Research Engine

 An automated Sunday research pipeline for Quiver Quantitative's newsletter team.
-Built as a case study submission for the Summer 2026 Data Intern role.
+Built as a case study submission for the Summer 2026 Intern role.

 ## What it does